Grislow/KnowledgeBase/resources/glossary.md

 > If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.

+## Dynamic Reconfiguration
+Assigning new resources to a process while its being executed.

 ## Dynamic typing
 Variables type is determined during runtime.
 This means any variable can be assigned and re-assigned values of any type.